AlexandraBledea/SOA/README.md

 ## **System architecture**

 The front-end of the tasks manager application is built as a microfrontend architecture using Module Federation with Webpack.
 It consists of a host (shell) and two microfrontends (authentication and tasks) to provide a modular and scalable interface.
+The authentication microfrontend handles the authentication and registration components.
+The tasks microfrontend provides components related to task management.

 All of the above are illustrated in the following architecture diagram:
 ![Untitled Diagram drawio(1)](https://github.com/user-attachments/assets/3b15f5b8-a7fa-44e9-b0e0-b46cefd6b1b7)